TimB44/class/spec.md

 JPL Compiler Command Line Interface
 -----------------------------------

-Every execution of a JPL compiler should print either `Compilation succeeded\n` or else `Compilation failed\n` to the standard output stream (stdout).
+The compilation should succeed if the input program is legal JPL, in which case the compiler should print `Compilation succeeded` to stdout.
+The compilation should fail if the input program is not legal JPL, in which case the compiler should print `Compilation failed` and optionally an error message describing what is wrong with the input program to stdout.

 The contents of the standard error stream (stderr) are unspecified---a compiler can use this for debug output, error tracebacks, or any other information it wants.

-The compilation should succeed if the input program is legal JPL, and in this case the compiler should not print anything else to stdout.
-The compilation should fail if the input program is not legal JPL, in which case, in addition to the `Compilation failed` message, an error message describing what is wrong with the input program should also be printed to stdout.
-A JPL compiler should produce no other output, except in cases described below.

 A JPL compiler is required to support the following command line options, which may occur in any order: